Karlos-5160/telegram-youtube-downloader-bot/README.md

 # YouTube Downloader Bot

-A Python-based YouTube downloader bot that allows users to download videos from YouTube in various formats and resolutions.
+A Python-based YouTube downloader bot that allows users to download videos from various platforms like YouTube, Twitter, Vimeo and many more in various formats and resolutions.
 This bot utilizes the `yt-dlp` library to fetch video metadata and download content directly from YouTube.
 Telegram Link of he BOT - https://t.me/Youtube_Downloader45_Bot or just search on Telegram @Youtube_Downloader45_Bot